 - Vegetarian menus on request

-- Modular seminar room with blackboard, television, silver screen and overhead projector
+- Modular seminar room with blackboard, television and silver screen

 - Garden dining with barbecue facilities